Glenville Nutrition

 Liver Support

 Your liver has the important job of removing excess oestrogens from your body.
 You can support this function by including foods from the Brassica family such as cabbages, kale, broccoli and Brussel sprouts.
 Give your liver a break by reducing or avoiding alcohol and caffeine.
 The are also a wide number of liver supporting supplements and apparent ‘detox’ protocols available online which include juices and severely restrictive diets.
 Many of these protocols are not based in science and some could be considered dangerous.
-Liver supporting supplements and herbs can be quite potent in our experience so best to get personalised advice from your Nutritionist.
+Liver supporting supplements and herbs can be quite potent in our experience so best to get personalised advice from your nutritionist.

 Environmental oestrogen